On $\tau$-tilting finite simply connected algebras: Preliminaries

 Then, $A$ is simply connected but not strongly simply connected, see \cite{A-introduction}. \end{description} \end{example}

 We recall the separation property of a triangular algebra $A\simeq KQ/I$, which provides a sufficient condition for $A$ to be simply connected.
-We denote by $P_i$ the indecomposable projective module at vertex $i$ and $\mathsf{rad}\ P_i$ its radical.
-Then, $P_i$ is said to have a separated radical (e.g., \cite[IX.
-4]{ASS}) if $\mathsf{rad}\ P_i$ is a direct sum of pairwise non-isomorphic indecomposable modules whose supports are contained in pairwise different connected components of $Q(i)$, where $Q(i)$ is the subquiver of $Q$ obtained by deleting all vertices of $Q$ being a source of a path in $Q$ with target $i$ (including the trivial path from $i$ to $i$).
+Let $P_i$ be the indecomposable projective module at vertex $i$ and $\mathsf{rad}\ P_i$ its radical.
+Then, $P_i$ is said to have a separated radical (e.g., \cite[IX, Definition 4.1]{ASS}) if the supports of distinct indecomposable summands of $\mathsf{rad}\ P_i$ lie in distinct connected components of the full subquiver $Q(i)$ of $Q$ generated by the non-predecessors of $i$.
 We say that $A$ satisfies the separation property if every indecomposable projective $A$-module $P$ has a separated radical.

-\begin{proposition}{\rm{(\cite[2.3, 4.1]{S-strongly-simply})}} Let $A$ be a triangular algebra. \begin{description} \item[(1)] If $A$ satisfies the separation property, it is simply connected. \item[(2)] $A$ is strongly simply connected if and only if every convex subcategory of $A$ (or $A^\text{op}$) satisfies the separation property. \end{description} \end{proposition}
+\begin{proposition}{\rm{(\cite[(2.3), (4.1)]{S-strongly-simply})}} Let $A$ be a triangular algebra. \begin{description} \item[(1)] If $A$ satisfies the separation property, it is simply connected. \item[(2)] $A$ is strongly simply connected if and only if every convex subcategory of $A$ (or $A^\text{op}$) satisfies the separation property. \end{description} \end{proposition}